Language

 If you prefer to continue without an ultrasound, please read the information below and confirm that you understand:

 Ectopic refers to a pregnancy that implants outside the uterus, often in one of the uterine tubes.
 The risk of ectopic pregnancy is low.
-However, it may be more likely than usual given your risk factors.
+However, it may be more likely than usual given your risk factor(s).

 Mifepristone and misoprostol are not effective if pregnancy is outside the uterus.
 Other treatments are needed to end an ectopic pregnancy.
 If untreated, an ectopic pregnancy could burst and cause dangerous bleeding in the abdomen.

-Signs of a ruptured ectopic pregnancy include severe abdominal pain (often on one side), dizziness, and feeling weak or fainting.
+Signs of a ruptured ectopic pregnancy include severe abdominal pain (often on one side), dizziness, feeling weak or fainting.
 If you have any of these signs, you should go to the nearest emergency room immediately.

 • You have at least one risk factor for ectopic pregnancy.